The Difference Between Benign and Malignant Tumors

 Is My Dog’s Tumor Benign or Malignant?

-No one, not even an oncologist, can tell just by feeling or sight whether a tumor is benign or malignant.
-Your veterinarian may have a gut feeling about what they see and feel, but to be absolutely sure, they will need run at least a few of the tests listed above.
+No one, not even an oncologist, can tell by feeling or sight whether a tumor is benign or malignant.
+Your veterinarian may have a gut feeling about what they see and feel, but to be sure, they will need to run at least a few of the tests listed above.

 What Causes Tumors in Dogs?